HPU2025/L-PRF-Net/README.md

 ## 🛠️ Installation & Environment

 This project is based on the [OpenMMLab](https://openmmlab.com/) ecosystem, specifically `mmaction2`.
-All experiments were conducted on a single NVIDIA GeForce RTX 3080 Ti (12GB VRAM).

 **Requirements:**
-* OS: Linux
 * Python >= 3.8
 * PyTorch >= 1.10.0
 * `mmcv`, `mmaction2`